dweekly/docs/pages/integrations/mparticle-export.md

     ![image](/_assets/img/pages/integrations/mparticle/mparticle-test-link.png)

-1. In mParticle, navigate to the Directory in mParticle and add **Webhooks** as an option.
+1. In mParticle, navigate to the Directory in mParticle and add <notranslate>**Webhooks**</notranslate> as an option.
 Add a Requestbin URL generated from [https://requestb.in](https://requestbin.com/?).

     ![image](/_assets/img/pages/integrations/mparticle/mparticle-add-webhooks.png)

-1. To refine the data being sent to the webhook, navigate to **Connections > Connect**.
+1. To refine the data being sent to the webhook, navigate to <notranslate>**Connections > Connect**</notranslate>.
-1. Select the Branch Feed as the input, and **Webhooks** as the output.
+1. Select the Branch Feed as the input, and <notranslate>**Webhooks**</notranslate> as the output.
 1. Finally, view the Requestbin.
-You can do this by appending **?inspect** to your requestbin URL.
+You can do this by appending <notranslate>**?inspect**</notranslate> to your requestbin URL.
 You should be able to copy paste the POST body from the request bin into a JSON formatter like [https://jsonlint.com/](https://jsonlint.com/) to view the event details.
 1. Once you're done testing, delete the webhook.

 ## FAQs

 #### Why does Branch only send installs to mParticle?

-At this time, the mParticle Inbound Feeds product only supports attributed events via their _attribution_ custom event.
+At this time, the mParticle Inbound Feeds product only supports attributed events via their <notranslate>_attribution_</notranslate> custom event.
 This is currently limited to installs.
 However, please reach out to your Branch or mParticle Account Manager if this limitation prevents you from doing the analysis you need.

 #### Why doesn't Branch require the mParticle customer ID?